thkukuk/libnss_econf/README.md

 ## Building and installing libnss_econf

-There is one option to build it: meson

 ### Building

+libnss_econf requires [libeconf](https://manpages.opensuse.org/libeconf) in
-libnss_econf requires a relatively recent version of meson, version 0.58 or newer.
+version 0.4.9 or newer and meson version 0.58 or newer.

 Building with meson is quite simple: